NCAR/DART/index.rst

 for the observed quantity (this is the ensemble adjustment Kalman filter, or EAKF) and then linearly regresses the observation increments onto each state variable.

-DART’s newest and innovative capability, the Quantile Conserving Filters (QCF), provide a very general method of computing increments for the prior ensemble of an observed quantity and allow for the use of quantile conserving ensemble filters that can assume arbitrary distributions for the prior and the observation error.
-Quantile conserving filters are especially useful for bounded quantities like tracer concentrations, depths of things like snow or ice, and estimating model parameters that have a restricted range.
+DART’s newest and innovative capability, the Quantile Conserving Filters (QCF), also known as the Quantile Conserving Ensemble Filtering Framework (QCEFF), provide a very general method of computing increments for the prior ensemble of an observed quantity by allowing the use of quantile conserving ensemble filters that can assume arbitrary distributions for the prior and the observation error.
+Quantile Conserving Filters are especially useful for bounded quantities like tracer concentrations, depths of things like snow or ice, and estimating model parameters that have a restricted range.